-This is a current favourite.
+This is a current favourite in Wales.
 So you are only being told about their wonderful personal service if you promise not to book all the luxurious glamping tents with wet rooms.
-Rachel has blogged about Canvas and campfires here.

-Is where dreams come true.
-Tim and Rachel are founding Trustees and they put their heart and hard work into making truly accessible camping holidays for families like theirs.
+Cam Jojo is where dreams come true.
+Tim and Rachel Wright were part of the Camp Jojo founding team.
+It has their fingerprints all over it as they put their heart and hard work into making truly accessible camping holidays for families like theirs.
 Camp Jojo has all the practical, equipment and lived experience needed to make this a weekend for the whole family – even the primary care givers!

 Sometimes not always directly about disability but just as powerful in processing being the parent of someone with complex needs.